What Are Kegel Exercises? Pelvic Floor 101

 - Pelvic pain (which is sometimes associated with trauma to the pelvic floor)

-- Painful sexual activity, intercourse, or sexual dysfunction
+- Painful sexual activity, intercourse, or sexual dysfunction for women

 - Pelvic muscle weakness or tension